deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 For best accuracy, always calibrate 250°C if CAL_Zero value was changed, and always calibrate 400°C if 250°C value was changed.<br>

   	- **Zero set**<br>
-Calibrates the zero offset of the amplifier.
+Calibrates the offset of the amplifier.
 You must have inserted a completely cold tip, or the calibration result will be wrong.<br>
 This widgets has 3 states than change when clicking on it:<br>
 		- Zero set: Shows the current value in the system (No changes).<br>
 		- Sampling: Shows the ADC value in real time.<br>